andymboyle/jargon-bouncer/README.md

 ## Does It Actually Work?

-Yes.
+You bet your ass.
 Here's how we know.

 ### Real-world stress test